uiuc-arc/AxProf/README.md

 Setup
 -----

 First, install the required dependencies.
-Assuming your system is running Ubuntu 20.04, run the following commands:
+Assuming your system is running Ubuntu 20.04 and Python 3.8, run the following commands:

     sudo apt update
     sudo apt install build-essential default-jdk python3-pip
     sudo python3 -m pip install numpy==1.24.3 scipy==1.10.1 matplotlib==3.7.1 minepy==1.2.6

+Note that newer versions of Python 3 (e.g., 3.11) may not support AxProf.
+Use `pyenv` if necessary to run AxProf in a Python 3.8 environment.
 Next, run the following commands from the root directory of this repository:

     cd AxProf/checkerGen